First things first, you need to know what I do and how I got from a web developer to a manager, so moving forward you get why I do some stuff.

 From web developer to manager and business focus

 So I work at EveryMatrix, since 2015, and I run the FE department (Not Officially a Business Unit).
-My official title is FE Tech Director, but my day to day work is a split between business, management and high level tech.
-In total, I manage 23 people, split in 7 teams.
-In terms of team topics, we have JS, WordPress, QA, Business, iOS and Architecture.
+My official title is FE Tech Director, but my day to day work is a split between business, management, and high-level tech.
+In total, I manage 23 people, split into 7 teams.
+In terms of team topics, we have JS, WordPress, QA, Business, iOS, and Architecture.

 The Switch from web developer to manager

-Well, this is the tricky part and come to think of it, these are the most common questions I got asked by other developers: “How did you do the switch?
-How did you convince you bosses to give you, a developer, a management position?”
+Well, this is the tricky part, and come to think of it, these are the most common questions I got asked by other developers: “How did you do the switch?
+How did you convince your bosses to give you, a developer, a management position?”